The Bullet cluster at its best: weighing stars, gas and dark matter: Multiple-image identification

+In order to avoid confusion between our and previous multiple image identification, we choose to keep alphabetical notation (A-L), for only those multiple image systems that were already reported by \citet{Bradac:2006, Bradac:2009}, while for our newly identified images we use numerical notation (1-7).
 Altogether, our set of constraints is quite different from the one of \cite{Bradac:2009}.
-Indeed, we have rejected 4 multiple-image systems (B, C, D and L) and changed system A and E, for the following reasons: \begin{itemize} \item system A: \cite{Bradac:2006} matched two symmetric images A1 and A2 forming a giant arc, whereas the expected third image A3 is not detected.
-The analysis of Spitzer/MIPS and Herschel data of the Bullet Cluster performed by \cite{Rex:2010} shows that only A1 is detected in the Far-IR (source HLS12 from this paper) and therefore the identification of the system is incorrect.
-To reconciliate the identification with the far-infrared observations, we interpret the giant arc as the merging of 3 images crossing the critical line at z=3.24 (system 1 in our notation) (see Figure 4);
+Indeed, we have rejected 3 multiple-image systems (B, C and L) and changed system A, D and E, for the following reasons: \begin{itemize} \item system A: \cite{Bradac:2006} matched two symmetric images A1 and A2 forming a giant arc, whereas the expected third image A3 is not detected.
+Moreover, the analysis of Spitzer/MIPS and Herschel data of the Bullet cluster performed by \cite{Rex:2010} shows that only A1 is detected in the Far-IR (source HLS12 from this paper) and therefore the identification of the system is incorrect (see Table~\ref{Asystem}).
+To reconciliate the identification with the far-infrared observations, we interpret the giant arc as the merging of 3 images crossing the critical line at z=3.24 (system A.1, A.2 and A.3 in our notation) (see Figure~\ref{MainClumpMulti} and Table~\ref{mainsystem});

-\item system B: according to our model (which now takes into account triply imaged system A) B is a single imaged arc; \item system C: the predicted third image is not detected, and the colors of the two images are in disagreement \citep[the Northern C image is detected with Spitzer/MIPS, however the Southern is not, ][]{Perez:2010};
+\item system B: according to our model (which now takes into account triply-imaged system A) B is a single imaged arc, also the colors between B1 and B2 used by \citet{Bradac:2006} are clearly different as seen in Figure~\ref{MainClumpMulti} and Table~\ref{BCLsystem}; \item system C: the predicted third image is not detected (see also Table~\ref{BCLsystem});

-\item system D: is problematic due to extended morphology and the large uncertainty in locating the different multiple image centers, thus we do not add it to the set of the systems that constrain the mass model, instead we use the mass model to predict images position and redshift (system 10 in our notation) (see Table 2); \item system E: (in our notation system 3), we find its third counter image 3.3; \item system L: the two images L1 and L2 have very different colors (L1 is brighter than L2 by $\sim$0.5 mag in all the filters except for F606W filter where L2 is detected with $>5$ $\sigma$ and L1 is not detected with $<1.5$ $\sigma$), additionally, positions of multiple images is entirely excluded by the geometry of our model (rms $>10\arcsec$).
+\item system D: is problematic due to extended morphology and the large uncertainty in locating the different multiple image centers, thus we do not add it to the set of the systems that constrain the mass model, instead we use the mass model to predict two new image positions D.1 and D.3 and their redshift (see Table~\ref{mainsystem}, Figure~\ref{MainClump} and \ref{DMulti}); \item system E: (in our notation system 3), we find its third counter image E.3; \item system L: the two images L1 and L2 reported by \citet{Bradac:2009} have slightly color inconsistency (L1 is brighter than L2 by $\sim$0.5 mag in all the filters except for F606W filter where L2 is detected with $>5$ $\sigma$ and L1 is not detected with $<1.5$ $\sigma$), ``color distance'' is 3.6, additionally, positions of multiple images is entirely excluded by the geometry of our model (RMS $>10\arcsec$).

 \end{itemize}